qwolilowp/Z_TENNOT_IU/README.md

 The visual feedback provided by the sequencer is a point mirrored picture of the input trajectory.
 Small lines guide you back to where the input took place.

 ## Notes
-Use the fullscreen mode of the brwoser to expand the area of the.
+Use the fullscreen mode of the brwoser to expand the button area.

 # Example Sequencer